Free Claude Certified Architect - Foundations (CCA-F) Practice Questions

 You are configuring MCP servers for your development team's Claude Code setup.
 The team uses a shared GitHub integration and a project-specific database tool.
 A developer asks where to place the MCP configuration so all team members have access to these tools.
 What is the correct configuration approach?

-- Place the configuration in each developer's ~/.claude.json file and share it via a wiki page
+- Place the configuration in each developer's ~/.claude.json file and document the JSON snippet on a wiki page so engineers paste it into their personal user-scope MCP block

-- Configure the MCP servers in the CI/CD pipeline environment so they are available during automated runs only
+- Configure the MCP servers only inside the CI/CD pipeline runner image so the GitHub and database tools are wired up during automated jobs invoked by claude -p

 - Place the configuration in the project's .mcp.json file, which is version-controlled and shared across the team, using environment variable references like ${GITHUB_TOKEN} for secrets